 Olfactif is a monthly perfume sampling subscription.
-Every month, you’ll receive a curated collection of three niche fragrances (2.25 mL for most, occasionally 1.75 mL) by perfume artists from around the world.
-You will also receive an $18 credit towards a full-sized purchase of one of the month’s featured fragrances as well as 10% off other full-sized bottles and a la carte samples.
+Every month, you’ll receive a curated collection of three niche fragrances (2.5 mL for most, occasionally 1.75 mL) by perfume artists from around the world.
+You will also receive 20% off full-sized purchases of the month’s featured fragrances as well as 10% off other full-sized bottles and a la carte samples.
 Olfactif currently offers women’s and men’s collections.

 My Subscription Addiction paid for this subscription box.
 (Check out the review process post to learn more about how we review boxes.)

-This review is of the Unisex Collection, $18 a month, box.
+This review is of the Women's Collection, $20 a month, box.

 The Subscription Box: Olfactif